Understanding the criticism of your Photographic Art

 When you face the storm you can see what’s coming, you can lean in to it and keep your balance and consequently you are better able to equip yourself and conquer life’s challenges.

-It’s time to face the storm!
+It’s time to face the storm and face your fears!

-Here’s my story….When I was in my late twenties I had a full on battle with firstly insomnia followed by fear, until the two merged together and I became very similar to a stuffed, mute, zombie.
+When I was in my late twenties I had a full on battle with firstly insomnia followed by fear, until the two merged together and I became very similar to a stuffed, mute, zombie.

 I got help from friends, I got help from family members, I got help from the bible, I got help from great non fiction books, I got help from everywhere and anywhere.
-Sadly nothing seemed to do me any good, I would like awake for hours at night afraid of fear itself.
+Sadly nothing seemed to do me any good, I would lie awake for hours at night afraid of fear itself.

 Hmm, I had three children and a great family and home and husband.
 I think they all wanted and needed me??

-Option one off the list!
+Option one: off the list!

-Option two, I decided on after a bit of thought and planning.
+Option two: I decided on, after a bit of thought and planning.

 I gathered together all my ongoing information, books, counselling, friends advice, tape recordings, (yes.. tape recordings that’s how long ago this was) even the bible was closed and put away.